input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-semantics.md

 For a commitment to be valid, no commitment with the identifier `idCommit` must have been issued before (only one `Commit` per identifier is allowed).

-In addition, `reduceRec` (the auxiliar function of `reduce`) specifies that a `Commit` will be reduced to its second `continuation` if any of the timeouts are reached.
+In addition, `reduceRec` (the auxiliary function of `reduce`) specifies that a `Commit` will be reduced to its second `continuation` if any of the timeouts is reached.

 ```haskell
 reduceRec blockNum state env c@(Commit _ _ _ _ timeout_start timeout_end _ continuation) =